Houston4444/HoustonPatchbay/plans.md

 * What to do if metadatas already exists ?
 They are probably created by the JACK client itself, which is in a better position than our program to know what metadatas to write.
 * Should we write port order if we can change it ?
 A program is not supposed to re-organize its tracks in its GUI if theses metadatas change.

-The possibility to have things internally saved in config, but not affecting metadatas also exists.
+The possibility to have things internally saved in config but not affecting metadatas also exists.
 For example, rename a port in the patchbay could save the port display name in the config.
-It already exists for portgroups, following portgroups template for pretty-name would works this way:
+It already exists for portgroups, if we follow portgroups template for pretty-name, it would works this way:

 * the port has no pretty-name metadata, the normal name is used
 * If this port is renamed by user, config saves the new display name with a key above_metadata=False